MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/transition-from-java-7-to-java-8.md

 ## Migration off Java 7 for Azure App Service

 To migrate your App Services from Java 7 to Java 8 or 11, sign in to Azure portal, navigate to the web app(s) you want to update, go to **Configuration** > **Settings** > **Stack Settings**.
-You will see dropdowns for the Java major and minor versions, and the Tomcat version (if you're using Tomcat).
+You'll see dropdowns for the Java major and minor versions, and the Tomcat version (if you're using Tomcat).
 Select Java 8 or 11.
 Remember, you can make this configuration change in a [Deployment Slot](https://docs.microsoft.com/azure/app-service/deploy-staging-slots) to safely test the configuration change, then swap the new environment into production.
 (Java 7 may be hidden to keep customers from taking dependencies on old runtimes.)

 ![Use the selector to change your Java version](media/app-service-java-version-selector.png)

-If you need to specify any new runtime options, you can specify those in the `JAVA_TOOLS` app setting, and they will be applied when your application starts.
-See [the Java configuration guide](https://docs.microsoft.com/azure/app-service/configure-language-java?pivots=platform-linux) for more information.
+If you need to specify any new runtime options, you can specify those options in the `JAVA_TOOLS` app setting, and they'll be applied when your application starts.
+For more information, see [the Java configuration guide](https://docs.microsoft.com/azure/app-service/configure-language-java?pivots=platform-linux).

 ## Next steps